 Despite credit card issuers' insistence that magnetic stripe cards work anywhere, many American travelers find themselves turned away by European retailers worried about fraud.
 Therefore, you'll need a "chip-and-PIN" or at least a "chip-and-signature" credit card that works at merchants who no longer have magnetic stripe readers.
 Two of the best credit cards for European visits offer great perks beyond enhanced security:

-- British Airways Visa Signature Card from Chase.
+- British Airways Visa Signature® Card from Chase.
 Chase's early experiments with chip-and-signature on its elite cards prepared the bank for this mainstream offering.
-With no foreign transaction fees for purchases when you travel abroad and generous frequent flier miles bonuses, this card offers exceptional value for frequent U.K. visitors.
+With $0 foreign transaction fees for purchases when you travel abroad and a generous rewards program, this card offers exceptional value for frequent U.K. visitors.

 - GlobeTrek Visa from Andrews Federal Credit Union.
 As the official credit union for employees of Andrews Air Force Base, AFCU joined a coalition of small lenders offering chip-and-PIN cards for military personnel.
 However, anyone can join AFCU by making a small donation to the American Consumer Council.
 This travel rewards card features no international foreign transaction fee and a surprisingly low variable APR.

 Remember to select your PIN before you leave the States, or you'll be stuck fishing for cash when you reach your destination.